 Phone +49 30 20269 131

-With the two projects for the further development and the tourist infrastructure in the Hohenzollern Crypt, Berlin Cathedral and the private & public sponsors are taking responsibility for the condition of the historic burial ground.
-"The Cathedral Parish alone cannot manage such a big reconstruction project.
-We are therefore very grateful for the support", said the chairman of the Cathedral Church Collegium, Dr Stephan Harmening.
-"Our aim is to use both projects to transform the Hohenzollern Crypt into a dignified place of rest for the dead and an important place of remembrance of German history".
+With both projects for the further development and for the tourist infrastructure in the Hohenzollern Crypt, the Berlin Cathedral and the private as well as public sponsors take responsibility for the condition of the historical burial place.
+The aim of both projects is to transform the Hohenzollern Crypt into a dignified place of rest for the dead and an important place of remembrance of German history.

-To protect the historically valuable sarcophagi, the Hohenzollern Crypt will now be equipped with air conditioning.
-In the past, humidity and temperature fluctuations had regularly led to the formation of mould and cracks on the coffins and the paint layers flaking away.
-The technology also improves the indoor air for visitors.
+To protect the historically valuable sarcophagi, the Hohenzollern Crypt will be equipped with air conditioning for the first time.
+In the past, humidity and temperature fluctuations had regularly caused mold and cracks to form on the coffins and layers of paint to flake off.
+The technology will also improve the indoor air for visitors.